 Sheikh Zayed Road is the main arterial highway (E11) in Dubai and passes alongside Jumeirah at a discreet distance, so driving anywhere in the Emirate is easy.

 The journey time by road to the Dubai Mall is 9 minutes, to Downtown Dubai 11 minutes, to the Mall of the Emirates 13 minutes, to Dubai Marina 18 minutes, to the International Airport 23 minutes, and to Abu Dhabi 1hour 20.

-Public Transport Links to Jumeirah
+Jumeirah Public Transport

 The metro runs alongside the highway so it's possible to reach the key districts by train.